sum01/aur-packages/README.md

 # General
-This is where I'll upload any of my Arch User Repository PKGBUILD's before they actually get uploaded to the AUR.
+This is where I'll upload any of my Arch User Repository PKGBUILD's, usually before they actually get uploaded to the AUR.
-After the upload the the AUR I will most likely remove it from this git, as I don't want to maintain two separate git's.
+After the upload the the AUR, I will remove it from this git.

 Most PKGBUILD's have a README that I will put the current working/tested status in, so please check it before submitting an issue.